-MISTOVER is a turn based roguelike developed and published by KRAFTON, Inc. The town of Arta sits at the edge of a dark mist.
-From this mist creature soon coming spilling forth.
+MISTOVER is a turn-based roguelike developed and published by KRAFTON, Inc. The town of Arta sits at the edge of a dark mist.
+From this mist, creatures soon came spilling forth.
 It is discovered that the mist is really a passage to another dimension.
 What’s more, if someone doesn’t pass through the mist and close off the passage it has been foretold the mist will come to consume the world.
 To prevent this catastrophe the Expedition Corp is formed.
 They challenge the mist’s perils searching for a way to close the passage.
-As the leader of it newest unit the task now falls to you.
+As the leader of its newest unit, the task now falls to you.
 But there is much that needs to be learned.
 And your time grows short.

 Upon returning to the town of Arta the player is then judged on how well they accomplished all these tasks.
 If they did poorly, The Doomsday Clock ticks down one or more times.
 If the mission succeeded to a satisfactory degree, The Doomsday Clock will not tick down.
 But, if the player manages to perform exceptionally well they may gain some time.

 The need to be thorough in MISTOVER was, at first, an approach I appreciated.
 Since I knew I had to really nail every mission, or hasten the end of all things, it made me aware of every choice I made prior to going into the dungeon.
 What would help me more?
 Training a skill, or having a piece of equipment identified.
 Everything matters.
 It wasn’t till I started getting to the larger dungeons that the faults with this system came to light.
 When MISTOVER’s fullness and luminosity gauges smacked me upside the head.